-- You must have a valid U.S. passport that won't expire for at least 6 months. - You will need a Ugandan Visa, available at the Entebbe Airport upon arrival, or from the Ugandan Embassy before departure.
+- You must have a valid U.S. passport that won't expire for at least 6 months. - Make sure passport has TWO blank pages. - You will need a Ugandan Visa, available at the Entebbe Airport upon arrival (recommended), or from the Ugandan Embassy before departure.
 Visa applications are available on the embassy website, and turn-around time is generally quite rapid.
 A three-month Visa costs \$50. - Yellow fever certification: Yellow fever vaccination is recommended by the CDC for all travelers to the country.
 It is also required if you are coming from an endemic area (such as a neighboring country).
-It is not required if you are coming directly from the U.S.
+It is required for entry into Uganda. - Consider getting an East African Visa for \$100 if traveling to Kenya or Rwanda (not Tanzania).

-ABOUT YOUR ELECTIVE
+ABOUT YOUR ELECTIVE (Mulago)